jalvesaq/vimcmdline/README.md

 Lua, Macaulay2, Matlab, Prolog, Python, R, Racket, Ruby, Sage, Scala, Shell script, Swift, Kdb/q and TypeScript
 (see [Nvim-R] for a more compreehsive support for R in Vim/Neovim).
+If the file type is `quarto`, `vimcmdline` will try to infer what interpreter should be started.

 The interpreter runs in Neovim's built-in terminal.
 If Tmux is installed, the interpreter can also run in an external terminal emulator or in a tmux pane.
 The main advantage